-Delicate fabrics such as Stretch Lace, Galloon Lace, Mesh, Stretch Chiffon, Satin and Silk should ALWAYS be hand washed ever so gently.
+Delicate fabrics such as Lace, Mesh, Chiffon, Satin and Silk should ALWAYS be hand washed ever so gently.

-Without the harsh conditions of a washing machine, underwear remains looking newer for much, much longer and they’ll fit just as well as the first wear, because they won’t get stretched out that quickly or look like life took it’s toll on them.
+Without the harsh conditions of a washing machine, underwear remains looking newer for longer and they’ll fit just as well as the first wear, because they won’t get stretched out that quickly.

-Familiar with those stringy thingies on lacey underthings?
+We’ve all seen those “stringy thingies” on our lacey underthings, right?
 Yarn and elastic gets woven together to make Stretch Lace (which is much more delicate than Galloon Lace for example) and when exposed to heat or friction, these elastics melt, break and become visible.
-Seriously, never ever throw your pairs in the tumble dryer, or you can kiss the elastic in your panties good-bye.
+Seriously – never ever throw your pairs in the tumble dryer, or you can kiss the elastic in your panties good-bye.

 If you truly want your underwear to last a little longer, you should tenderly wash them by hand.